The following is an overview of the Lens tab of Capture OEM.

 Will enable or disable the preview of the sharpness score ROI onto the preview window.

 Manually or Automatically control the focal level of the image.
 Adjust the slider bar and click Assert Limit to set a lower and upper limit for an auto focus operation.
 The AutoFocus algorithm will then search this range to find the correct focus value for the specified ROI.

 Lens Controller Select:

 By default, when one camera and one Navitar Lens Controller are attached to the host computer, the camera and lens controller will automatically pair with one another.
-If multiple cameras or multiple control boards are attached to the host computer, the camera and control boards must be manually pair.
-To select what control board you with to control with the current camera, select the desired control board from the Lens Controller Select drop down.
+If multiple cameras or multiple control boards are attached to the host computer, the camera and control boards must be manually paired.
+To select what control board you wish to control with the current camera, select the desired control board from the Lens Controller Select drop down.

 The zoom control functions similarly to the focus control.
 You can control the zoom value by dragging the zoom slider or by manually entering a zoom position in the text box.
 The Assert Limit buttons can be used to set a lower an upper limit.